 “When we do certain qualitative work, don’t just focus on the tactical,” Megan added.
 “We are putting blinders on when we do that.”

 It’s also important to understand what irrational behaviors are causing certain trends or apparent trends.
 Take the run on toilet paper during the pandemic.

 “I would say the study of consumer behavior, in general, is studying irrational behavior,” said Elena Lyrintzis, marketing and culture insights lead, Devices and Services at Google, on “Reel Talk.”
 “I would say humans are always irrational.
 That’s my perspective.
 So we always have to get into those research methods to start to crack the code and understand what they are really thinking.”

 Consumer behaviors change

-Things have changed so much.
-When the pandemic shut downtown metro areas, people weren’t working downtown, which affected bars, restaurants, all businesses in the area.
+Things change so much.
+When the pandemic shut down downtown metro areas, people weren’t working downtown, which affected bars, restaurants, and all businesses in the area.

 “It impacts snacking behavior, how people aren’t commuting, sports,” Dave added.
 “All of that is having an impact on clients.
 Many of our clients are seeing this as an opportunity to reinvent their business.”

 Consumer insights can help them enter into and innovate in those open areas.